Environment

 • *6 IMDS: Stands for International Material Data System.
 A database of materials and its scheme.

-Through these schemes, we strive to provide products that our customers can use without worry.
+Through these efforts, we aim to continue providing products that customers can use with confidence and peace of mind.

 Restrictions on chemical substances in products